Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Related work

+Biological image segmentation has evolved in parallel with computer vision~\cite{6279591}, from traditional methods such as thresholding, watershed~\cite{beucher1992watershed,beucher2018morphological,fernandez2010imaging}, and active contours~\cite{DBLP:journals/ijcv/KassWT88, chanvese, limeseg, dufour20103}, to graph-cut optimization \cite{boykov2006graph}, and more recently DL-based pipelines~\cite{10.1007/978-3-319-24574-4_28,10.1007/978-3-319-46723-8_49}.
+In 2D, the most effective methods leverage large annotated datasets to train CNNs~\cite{Cellpose2,cutler2022omnipose,TissueNet} or, more recently, vision Transformers~\cite{ma2024segment}.
+These models predict instance masks robustly across samples and imaging modalities.
+However, extending this success to 3D remains challenging.

+3D images (z-stacks) are acquired by capturing 2D slices at varying depths, introducing anisotropy along the z-axis that varies with imaging conditions, yielding heterogeneous datasets that hinder CNN training and generalization.
+Modern 3D images—ranging from $512^3$ voxels in confocal to $2048^3$ in light-sheet microscopy—also impose substantial memory constraints on GPUs.
+Labeling 3D data poses major challenges.
+It requires expert biological knowledge, strong spatial skills to maintain cross-plane consistency, and suitable annotation tools.
+The shift from 2D to 3D increases both the number of voxels and annotation complexity.

-A large portion of the classical literature on image segmentation relies on the minimization of an energy functional $\mathcal{E}(\Lambda,m)$, that aims at modeling a distance between a desired shape $\Lambda$ and a distinctive feature in the image $m$ \cite{mumford1989optimal}.
-These features may be a sharp intensity gradient (using edge detectors \cite{malladi1995shape}) or regions of largely different intensities \cite{chanvese}.
-To model the shape of objects, one can generally rely either on an implicit level-set or explicit mesh representation.
-The final shape $\Lambda^*$ is obtained iteratively by gradient-based optimization of the functional.
-The opposite of the gradient $\dfrac{\partial \mathcal{E}(\Lambda,m)}{\partial \Lambda}$ can be interpreted as a force that moves the contour to the desired target shape, which has motivated the generic names of \textit{snakes}, \textit{active contours} \cite{DBLP:journals/ijcv/KassWT88} or \textit{active meshes} \cite{dufour20103} for such methods.
-One large drawbacks, it that these techniques most often require user-defined shape regularization terms (mechanically equivalent to global tension or bending energies) to penalize sharp features and obtain smooth shapes.
+Classical contour-based segmentation techniques often minimize an energy functional $\mathcal{E}(\Lambda,m)$ modeling the distance between a shape $\Lambda$ and image features $m$~\cite{mumford1989optimal}, such as intensity gradients~\cite{malladi1995shape} or homogeneous regions~\cite{chanvese}.
+Shape representations use level sets or meshes, and the optimal shape $\Lambda^*$ is found via gradient-based optimization.
+The negative gradient $\frac{\partial \mathcal{E}(\Lambda,m)}{\partial \Lambda}$ acts as a force guiding the contour—hence the terms active snakes, contours~\cite{DBLP:journals/ijcv/KassWT88,limeseg,uhlmann2016hermite}, or meshes~\cite{dufour20103,smith2023active}.
+These methods typically require user-defined regularization (e.g., penalization terms akin to tension or bending energies) to maintain smoothness and avoid artifacts.